Problem Solving

 Verify that the Update Script file has been saved in ANSI, not Unicode format

-The Web Update Wizard requires the update script files to be in ANSI text format.
+The Software Update Wizard requires the update script files to be in ANSI text format.
 Your script will fail if it is saved in a Unicode format.

 Can Internet Explorer access the Internet?

-The Web Update Wizard uses Internet Explorer's components and settings to access the internet.
-Therefore Internet Explorer (5.5 or later) must be configured to be able to access the internet, through your proxy server if relevant, in order for the Web Update Wizard to be able to work.
+The Software Update Wizard uses Internet Explorer's components and settings to access the internet.
+Therefore Internet Explorer (5.5 or later) must be configured to be able to access the internet, through your proxy server if relevant, in order for the Software Update Wizard to be able to work.

 Even if the client machine uses Firefox only, Windows Internet Options must be correctly configured, either through Control Panel or through IE's Internet Options dialogs.